tig12/g5/README.md

 <b>Status</b> : work in progress - not ready for reliable use
 Works with data retrieved on 2017-04-26
 Code developed with php 7.1 ; tested on linux (ubuntu 14.4)
-Realeased under the General Public Licence (v2 or later), available at <a href="https://www.gnu.org/licenses/gpl.html">gnu.org/licenses/gpl.html</a>
+Released under the General Public Licence (v2 or later), available at <a href="https://www.gnu.org/licenses/gpl.html">gnu.org/licenses/gpl.html</a>

 <h2>Usage</h2>

-- Copy the html pages containing the data on your local machine (you can use for example script <code>tools/get-data</code>)
+- Copy the html pages containing the data on your local machine (you can use for example script <code><a href="https://github.com/tig12/gauquelin5/blob/master/tools/get-data">tools/get-data</a></code>)
 - Copy <code>config.yml.dist</code> to <code>config.yml</code> and adapt the values of <code>source-dir</code> and <code>ouptut-dir</code>
 - Go to the directory containing this <code>README</code> and run :
 <pre>php run-gauquelin5.php</pre>